wp-plugins/jonradio-display-kitchen-sink/readme.txt

 When this plugin is activated, all users will see the second row of icons ("The Kitchen Sink") displayed in the Admin panel's Page Edit and Post Edit Visual tab.
 Clicking the first row's Kitchen Sink icon will only momentarily hide the second row of icons.

-The Troubleshooting, Installation and FAQ tabs provide helpful information, both to get started, and to address concerns you might have about the plugin not working as you were expecting it would.
+The Other Notes (Troubleshooting section), Installation and FAQ tabs provide helpful information, both to get started, and to address concerns you might have about the plugin not working as you were expecting it would.

 == Installation ==